Military history of African Americans: War of 1812

 Just before the battle Commodore Barney on being asked by President James Madison "if his negroes would not run on the approach of the British?" replied: "No Sir…they don't know how to run; they will die by their guns first."
-The Commodore was correct, the men did not run, one such man was young sailor Harry Jones (no.35), apparently a free black.
+The Commodore was correct, the men did not run, one such man was young sailor Harry Jones (no. 35), apparently a free black.
 Harry Jones was wounded in the final action at Bladensburg.
 Due to the severity of Jones wounds, he remained a patient at the Naval Hospital Washington DC for nearly two months.

 African Americans also served with the British.
 On April 2, 1814, Vice Admiral Alexander Cochrane issued a proclamation to all persons wishing to emigrate, similar to the aforementioned Dunmore's Proclamation some 40 years previous.
 Any persons would be received by the British, either at a military outpost or aboard British ships; those seeking sanctuary could enter His Majesty's forces, or go "as free settlers to the British possessions in North America or the West Indies".
 Among those who went to the British, some joined the Corps of Colonial Marines, an auxiliary unit of marine infantry, embodied on May 14, 1814.
 British commanders later stated the new marines fought well at Bladensburg and confirm that two companies took part in the burning of Washington including the White House.
 Following the Treaty of Ghent, the British kept their promise and in 1815 evacuated the Colonial Marines and their families to Halifax Canada and Bermuda.

+Servitude still continued throughout the War of 1812 due to previous legislation in 1802 that allowed African American servants to be given rations paid for by the government and not by their commanding officers.
+As the war continued, Congress allowed more rations/gear to be given to private servants that also came out of the government’s purse as well as finally passing a ban on use of soldiers as servants, which would incentivize the use of African Americans within the military as officers could now only use private servants.

 1815 to 1840

+African Americans would gain a growing presence in the military in this era, whether it be in areas of enlistment or with servitude under officers.
+With an 1816 legislation from Congress that would allow for full cost coverage from the government with usage of private servants.
+Many slave owning officers would take advantage of this up until the full ban of servitude (post-Civil War).
+This led to a slow growth of the number of African Americans in the range of the thousands, where they would begin to gain more prevalence within the armed forces.
+Although African Americans within servitude positions would see virtually no opposition to their inclusion, they would face it in areas of enlistment at this time.